bulbazord/BrainFreeze/NOTES.md

 # Stack
 The stack is just used for matching the [s and ]s in the code so they can be inserted into the bimap properly.
+Implemented as a linked list.